-In this post, I’ll cover some of the most promising longevity supplements, ingredients, and molecules of the future.
+In this post, I’ll cover some of the best, most promising longevity supplements, ingredients, and molecules of the future.
 Use this to guide your further research.

 Warning: due to the nature of these compounds, this article is for educational purposes only.

 Also called Sirolimus, rapamycin is a molecule discovered on Easter Island.
 It’s primarily used to suppress immunity.
 Useful for overactive immune systems and to ensure successful transplants.
 Rapamycin is a “senomorphic”, meaning that it prevents senescent (zombie) cells from releasing inflammatory molecules.
 Research from the last few years has found that it improves cellular health and thus potentially increases healthspan.

 Rapamycin has its issues.
 For example, it may promote diabetes.
 And it works by blunting the anabolic mTOR pathway.
 Blocking mTOR is a bad idea for anyone looking to build muscle.